tetzank/homepage/content/posts/self-made-karaoke.md

 We loop the image forever with `-loop 1`, the two input files follow.
 Then, we specify the video codec to be VP9 by using the encoder library _libvpx-vp9_.
 The audio should be just copied into the video file which we do with the option `-c:a copy`.
-Finally, we specify with `-shortest` that we want to stop encoding when one of the input ends.
+Finally, we specify with `-shortest` that we want to stop encoding when one of the inputs ends.
 This option is required as the image loops forever.

 Now, we can put it all together on a website with following HTML-code.